A Beginner’s Guide to Coffee Brewing Methods

 7. Time your brews for consistency.

-Different brewing methods have different optimal contact times - for example, 3-4 minutes for French press and 2-2.5 minutes for pour-over will generally yield the best results.
+Different brewing methods have different optimal contact times — for example, 4–5 minutes for French press and 2–3 minutes for pour-over will generally yield the best results.

 The perfect cup of coffee is a personal journey.
 Whether you value convenience, ritual, or precise control, there's a brewing method that matches your style.
-Don’t be afraid to experiment.
-Start with one method that aligns with your preferences and needs, then explore others as your passion for great coffee grows.
+Don't be afraid to experiment — start with one method that aligns with your preferences and needs, then explore others as your passion for great coffee grows.

 Frequently Asked Questions About Coffee Brewing Methods